mynanshan/TorchFuncBasis/README.md

 ## To Be Added...
 - Other univariate basis functions
 - Tensor-product basis functions
-- A wrapper for smoothing:w
+- A wrapper for smoothing
--